-In February 2013, the FASB issued Accounting Standards Update No. 2013-02, Comprehensive Income (Topic 220): Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income ("ASU 2013-02").
-This update will require companies to present information about amounts reclassified out of accumulated other comprehensive income and their corresponding effect on net income in one place and reference the amounts to the related footnote disclosures.
-Current accounting standards present this information in different places throughout the financial statements.
-ASU 2013-02 is effective for interim and annual periods beginning after December 15, 2012, with early adoption permitted.
-The adoption of ASU 2013-02 will only impact disclosure requirements and will not have any effect on the Company's consolidated financial statements or on its financial condition.
+In July 2013, the FASB issued Accounting Standards Update No. 2013-11, Income Taxes (Topic 740): Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists ("ASU 2013-11").
+This update will require companies to present an unrecognized tax benefit, or a portion of an unrecognized tax benefit, as a reduction to a deferred tax asset for a net operating loss carryforward, a similar tax loss, or a tax credit carryforward, unless certain conditions exist.
+ASU 2013-11 is effective for interim and annual periods beginning after December 15, 2013, with early adoption permitted.
+The Company adopted ASU 2013-11 in the first quarter of 2014.
+The adoption of ASU 2013-11 had no impact on the Company's consolidated financial statements or on its financial condition.